-Post Chola period, in the medieval times, Tanjore or Thanjavur came under the Nayakas.
-Who were followed by the Maratha Nayakas Bhonsle family?
-The last one being the clan of Shivaji through his half-brother Ekoji.
-They ruled the region till the British took over in mid 19th CE.
-More than 300 years of presence has to leave its imprint on the place, and it exists in the form of a complex called Maratha Palace Tanjore.
+Post-Chola period, in medieval times, Tanjore or Thanjavur came under the Nayakas.
+Who was followed by the Maratha Nayakas Bhonsle family?
+The last one is the clan of Shivaji through his half-brother Ekoji.
+They ruled the region till the British took over in mid-19th CE.
+More than 300 years of presence has to leave their imprint on the place, and it exists in the form of a complex called Maratha Palace Tanjore.
 The Maratha Palace is popularly called Thanjavur Palace.

 Maratha Palace Tanjore or Thanjavur Palace

 A part of the palace houses the Museum of Art.
 This is a very strange building with a tall bell tower with open windows standing at the entrance.
 Different walls of the central courtyard bear entirely different facades.
 Gives an impression of forced patch-up work overtime or depicts various times.
 As you enter a huge Brahma statue in dark grey stone greets you.
 The courtyards have stone sculptures excavated from the region.
 The upkeep and documentation can definitely be better.
 The paint was falling on sculptures as the palace was undergoing maintenance.
 I wonder if the sculptures are worth displaying in a museum.
 Are they not worth protecting and maintaining as well?

 There is a small Buddhist gallery in the corridor.
 One hall with colorfully decorated walls and ceilings with a statue of Raja Serfoji houses the Chola Bronzes.
 Definitely, not the best pieces.
 But the pleasure of watching creations in situ is felt only when you stand there.